DcardosoGH/PT-NIF-Validator-Angular-TypeScript-/README.md

 Below is a basic example on how to use the NIF Validator on the TypeScript File and on the HTML template.
 #### Component ``app.component.ts``

+- Import ``nifValidator`` and refer to it as a Validador when creating your FormGroup.

 ```sh
 import { nifValidator } from './validators/nif.validator';
 import { FormBuilder } from '@angular/forms';